benjcunningham/ben/README.md

 Personal R package of [Ben Cunningham](http://www.linkedin.com/in/cunninghamben).

 This repository is a compilation of functions that I find useful.
-It is inspired by [Hilary Parker's](http://hilaryparker.com/) article [Personal R Packages](http://hilaryparker.com/2013/04/03/personal-r-packages/).
+It is inspired by Hilary Parker's article [Personal R Packages](http://hilaryparker.com/2013/04/03/personal-r-packages/).
 To get started creating your own packages, I recommend [her tutorial](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/).

+This project is subject to change erratically, so it would be unwise to rely on anything here as a long-term dependency.
+Feel free to clone anything you find particularly valuable for use in your own personal function repo.

 Installation
 ------------